-I’m a writer and a pastor.
-To improve my writing and book marketing skills, I joined a coaching group led by one of the smartest book marketing dudes anywhere, Chadwick Cannon.
-This past weekend I attended an intense 1-day session on book marketing in Nashville, Tennessee.
-It was an amazing day with eight bright and talented creatives.
+My vocational call is a pastor.
+But I also write books.
+I’ve written six with a seventh coming this fall (intersects Jesus’ teaching principles with the neuroscience of teaching).
+To improve my writing, a few years ago was a part of a coaching group led by a really smart book marketer, Chad Cannon.
+I also attended an intense 1-day session on book marketing he led several years ago.
+It was an amazing day I spent with him and eight bright and talented creatives.
 Our focus was not on leadership.
 Nevertheless, I came away not only with a head full of ideas on book marketing but a few insights on leadership as well.

 4 leadership insights I learned from creatives: